Fleeing The Scene Of A Buffalo, New York, Car Accident

 In the United States, a personal injury claim can be brought against someone for breaching that duty of care, but a new difficulty arises in the event of a hit-and-run.
 Unfortunately, if someone flees the scene, there is no way to guarantee that they will be located.
 Your best course of action is to contact the local police and report the accident.
 From there, the police will attempt to locate the perpetrator.

 Jed Dietrich, Esq. has spent the past twenty years working as a personal injury attorney, tackling countless personal injury cases across the Western New York area.
-Today, he and his team of recognized Best Lawyers are more than prepared to represent you in your personal injury case.
+Today, he and his team of top rated car accident injury lawyers are more than prepared to represent you in your personal injury case.
 Our priority is to ensure that you receive compensation for your injuries.
 Call us today at (716) 839-3939 or visit us online for your free consultation.
 You will never be charged until we achieve a win for you!

 DID YOU, OR A LOVED ONE, SUFFER INJURIES FROM A CAR ACCIDENT IN BUFFALO, NEW YORK?